 Prison officers are authorised to open and search privileged mail only if they reasonably suspect that it contains a prohibited thing or something that may physically harm the person to whom it is addressed, or that it is not privileged mail.
 Privileged mail that is opened should not be read by any officer, and if an officer does read anything in the mail, the contents must not be disclosed to anyone.
 The opening and search must be in the prisoner’s presence.

 If a search of privileged mail reveals information about the commission of an offence (other than the offence for which the person is being detained) then the mail can be seized.

 Telephone calls from prison are subject to monitoring and recording.
-People in prison can request that up to 10 telephone numbers (e.g. family members, friends and legal representatives) be placed on their approved list of recipients.
-The amount of telephone numbers allowed can vary from prison to prison.
+People in prison can request telephone numbers (e.g. family members, friends and legal representatives) be placed on their approved list of recipients.
 Following a basic security check, the person is then able to access those approved recipients by telephone whenever they can gain access to the communal public phone in their unit or yard, provided they have the funds in their telephone account to meet the cost of the call.
 Call times are restricted depending on the prison.
 It is an offence for a prisoner to knowingly allow an approved number to be diverted to a non-approved number (s 50 Corrective Services Act).

 The Prisoners’ Legal Service Telephone Advice Line may be accessed at the advertised times by all incarcerated people free of charge.
 These calls are not monitored or recorded.

 A number of other agencies have a free phone line that prisoners can access including Legal Aid Queensland, the Queensland Ombudsman, the State Penalties Enforcement Registry and the Child Support Agency.

 People who need to make an urgent call to a number that is not listed on their approved list can make a request through an officer or counsellor for the call to be placed.